Davinio07/Elections/docs/Sprint 1/Retro-1.md

 **As a TIP I received:**
 “You could be more active outside of school, and read the projects more carefully so you know better what needs to be done” I have noticed this myself and want to try to get more invloved into the discusions that happen in the chat outside of school.

+---

+### Matin

+During Sprint 1 I mainly worked on the technical setup of the project and helped with writing and reviewing code.

+**As a TOP I received:**
+“You show strong technical insight and deliver reliable work.”
+I am happy this was noticed, because I always try to make sure the project has a good base and works well.
+I will keep focusing on delivering quality and helping my teammates.

+**As a TIP I received:**
+“Try to communicate your progress more often, so the team knows what you are working on.”
+I agree with this and want to improve.
+Next sprint I will share more updates in the group chat and give short reports during meetings, so everyone knows what I am doing and we can work together better.